vfarcic/cncf-demo/manuscript/mtls/linkerd.md

-# Mutual TLS (mTLS) And Network Policies With Istio
+# Mutual TLS (mTLS) And Network Policies With LinkerD

 TODO: Intro